shenyulu/easyclimate-backend/README.md

 ## 🤗 What is easyclimate-backend?

-The easyclimate-backend is designed to handle the heavy lifting for Easyclimate, allowing the front-end package to offer a user-friendly interface for climate analysis.
+The easyclimate-backend is designed to handle the heavy lifting for [easyclimate](https://github.com/shenyulu/easyclimate), allowing the front-end package to offer a user-friendly interface for climate analysis.
 By leveraging the speed and efficiency of ``Fortran`` and ``C``, The easyclimate-backend makes sure that even the most computationally intensive tasks are managed seamlessly.